-The transfer fees can range from 0.3% to 7.4%.
 It should be noted that PayPal also charges currency conversion fees.
 If you are a customer in the USA, international sales have a 4.4% transaction fee, plus an additional fee based on the currency that is received.
-PayPal is generally transparent with rates, but fails to list its FX fees for sending funds from your account to someone else.
+That being said, PayPal is generally transparent with rates.

 |Cost||0.005% ++4-5% approx abovemarket exchange rate||Between 0.5% to 0.9% of the transfer’s volume|

 Another option to Payoneer and Paypal is the sleek payables automation solution, Tipalti.
 The platform makes it easy for finance departments to streamline operations and optimize the entire payment process.

 Unlike Payoneer, the system partners with PayPal and has transparent pricing with stellar customer support.
 They are smaller than both platforms and thus have more time to cater to unique organizational needs.

 Tipalti offers a variety of competitive features that include:

 - Make mass payments to suppliers and partners in any country.

 - Eliminate up to 80% of the AP workload.